-In order to determine the geographical source of web-based attacks, a method was used by which domain names are matched up against actual domain IP addresses, and then the geographical location of a specific IP address (GEOIP) is established.
+In order to determine the geographical source of web-based attacks domain names are matched up against actual domain IP addresses, and then the geographical location of a specific IP address (GEOIP) is established.

-In Q2 2014, Kaspersky Lab solutions blocked 354,453,992 attacks launched from web resources located in various countries around the world.
-88.3% of the online resources used to spread malicious programs are located in 10 countries.
-This is 4.9 percentage points more than in the previous quarter.
+In Q3 2014, Kaspersky Lab solutions blocked 367,431,148 attacks launched from web resources located in various countries around the world.
+87% of the online resources used to spread malicious programs are located in 10 countries.
+This is 1.3 percentage points less than in the previous quarter.

 These statistics are based on the detection verdicts returned by the web antivirus module, received from users of Kaspersky Lab products who have consented to provide their statistical data.

 *We excluded those countries in which the number of Kaspersky Lab product users is relatively small (less than 10,000).